Israeli police recommend charging Netanyahu's attorney in submarine case

-JERUSALEM (Reuters) - Israeli police on Thursday recommended bribery charges against Prime Minister Benjamin Netanyahu’s lawyer and five other suspects over a $2 billion sale of German Thyssenkrupp submarines to Israel.
+JERUSALEM, Nov 8 (Reuters) - Israeli police on Thursday recommended bribery charges against Prime Minister Benjamin Netanyahu’s lawyer and five other suspects in a $2 billion sale of German Thyssenkrupp submarines to Israel.

 Netanyahu was questioned by police in the investigation but, in a statement announcing its conclusion, police reiterated that the prime minister is not a suspect.